lukasz-r/-linux_how-tos/LaTeX.md

 	\end{document}
 	```

-+ a letter in German with date in a German format, with hyphenation turned off and a font size of 20 pt:
++ a letter in German with a date in a German format, with hyphenation turned off and a font size of 20 pt:

 	```latex
 	\documentclass[20pt]{extletter}